How can I apply?

 What is the minimum entrance requirement?

-The minimum requirement is a very good pass in a Master’s degree (preferably in a social science discipline).
+The minimum requirement is a very good pass in a Master’s degree in a relevant subject (preferably in a social science discipline).
 A very good pass is considered to be 65% or above, or about a 3.5 GPA in the US system.
 (See our international requirements page to find out what the equivalent is for other international qualifications.)
 However, competition is high and most admitted students have high passes or Firsts in their undergraduate degrees and Distinctions in their Masters (equivalent to better than 3.8 GPA).
 Outstanding candidates with substantial relevant professional experience may also be considered, provided they meet the minimum academic requirements.

 Is a Master’s degree a pre-requisite for the programme?